He was convicted of criminally negligent homicide for running over the mother of his child. Now comes the fight over who will raise their son.

 Kalynn and Levi

-In the immediate aftermath of Laura's hospitalization, the OCS asked Levi and Kalynn Fehrs to take in their two-month old nephew.
+In the immediate aftermath of Laura's hospitalization, the OCS asked Levi and Kalynn Fehrs to take in their 2-month old nephew.

 Levi and Kalynn were busy with owning a furniture store in Kodiak and the life of a young married couple without kids of their own yet.
 They turned a spare room into a bedroom, bought a crib, a stroller and rearranged their lives to put at the center an infant who had been breastfed until the day his mother was hospitalized.